Project scaffold

 }

-You can verify the capability by running the app; clicking these links will update the URL accordingly.
+You can verify its functionality by running the app; clicking these links will update the URL accordingly.

 $ npm run dev